Flowers (Miley Cyrus song): Music video

-The January 12, 2023 release of the single, "Flowers", was accompanied by its music video.
-It was directed by Jacob Bixenman, with cinematography by Marcell Rév.
-The video's opening uses panorama-view footage of Los Angeles above the downtown skyline.
-Cyrus enters by strutting across a bridge in Elysian Park.
 Vogue classified Cyrus dressed in vintage gold lamé gown from the Yves Saint Laurent Autumn/Winter 1991–92 collection, accessorized with square Saint Laurent sunglasses, noting that "somewhere in the metaphorical vintage hall of fame, a second-life savant is affixing a plaque with Miley Cyrus's name to the wall".
 Hello! reported that her black underwear has generated trending online searches for "black lingerie sets", with search numbers increasing 413% following the release of the "Flowers" music video on January 13, 2023.